Dan Morgan (film): Critical

+The Co-operator claimed "None of our readers should miss seeing Dan Morgan."

 The critic from the Sydney Referee said the movie had:

 Realism without so much as a suggestion of romance.
 To phrase the matter bluntly, the new film reproduces some of the sensational incidents in the infamous career of a fierce outlaw, who stained his hands with blood.
-The glorification of Australian bushrangers in moving pictures having been condemned on all sides, Mr. Spencer claims that no harm can be done if, as in this instance, the true character of the outlaw is presented.
+The glorification of Australian bushrangers in moving pictures having been condemned on all sides, Mr Spencer claims that no harm can be done if, as in this instance, the true character of the outlaw is presented.
 Still, it is a point for argument whether the doings of bushrangers are proper subjects for exhibition when there is a danger of the young receiving bad impressions at a picture show.
 No good purpose is served by illustrating the criminal side of life in Australia.
-Mr. Spencer's artist has apparently taken the raw official records of the heartless Dan Morgan and constructed a picture story in all its natural horrors.
+Mr Spencer's artist has apparently taken the raw official records of the heartless Dan Morgan and constructed a picture story in all its natural horrors.
 One is shown a series of sensational encounters, in which Morgan murders his colleagues in cold blood, shoots wholesale his pursuers from behind safe shelter, and robs indiscriminately throughout his brief career, with never more than a natural suggestion of wavering courage on the part of other people.
 The last stand of the bushranger, when he is shot by a dozen bullets, closes the story.
 In the technical sense, the Dan Morgan pictures are admirable.